-In addition, the B2B content marketing study reports that 70 percent of content marketers expect to produce more content in 2017.
-Almost 40 percent plan to increase their spending on content marketing over the next year.
+In addition, the B2B content marketing study reports that 70 percent of content marketers expect to produce more content in this year when compared to last.
+And almost 40 percent plan to increase their spending on content marketing over the next year.

 Content marketing is becoming so “hot” that many B2B marketers in the financial and professional services industries are asking themselves: “What role should content marketing play in my overall marketing plan?
 Would it make more sense to turn more or all my marketing dollars over to content marketing?”

 Based on Carpenter Group’s experience in these industries, our answer to those questions is: “It depends.”

 Every firm and marketing initiative has individual sales goals, and marketing plans should be customized to achieve those goals.
 Plans should leverage all the marketing tactics necessary to reach them as efficiently and cost effectively as possible.
 This could include leveraging anything from higher-cost advertising to less costly content marketing solutions.